Sanjaymartolia/Pathway-x-IIT-Roorkee/README.md

   ## How it works (Understanding RAG pipeline)
 - 📄 **app.py**: The main application code, written in Python, using Pathway.
-- 🛠️ **app.yaml**: Configuration file for data sources, OpenAI LLM model, and the web server.
-Customize this to modify the LLM model, use Google Drive data, or adjust filesystem directories for indexing.
-- 📋 **requirements.txt**: Contains dependencies for the pipeline.
-Use with `pip install -r` to set up the environment locally.
-- 🐋 **Dockerfile**: Docker configuration for running the pipeline inside a container.
-- 🗝️ **.env**: Environment variables configuration file where the OpenAI key is stored.
-- 📁 **data/**: A folder with example files for running test cases.

-- 📄 **app.py**:

   ![llm_01_new](https://github.com/user-attachments/assets/1f48b8d6-13de-4651-8e4d-ed046cf539a8)